Best daily deals

 The Bose Music app doesn’t offer much in the way of features, so those looking to EQ their headphones will be disappointed.

 The Bose Music app is a newer mobile application than the Bose Connect app, and both are available for free on the Google Play Store and Apple App Store.
-You can’t do much with Bose Music app (version 5.0.2) aside from toggle between ANC on and Aware mode on.
+You can’t do much with the Bose Music app (version 5.0.2) aside from toggle between ANC on and Aware mode on.
 You can’t choose to disable ANC and Aware mode for a standard listening experience, something we’ve seen with the Microsoft Surface Headphones 2.
 In February 2022, Bose added an in-app EQ to the Bose QuietComfort 45 via a firmware update.

 The Bose Connect app lets you choose between three noise canceling modes (high, low, and off), and program the action button.
 You can either set it as the ANC toggle or to your preferred smart assistant.
 You can also share music from the Bose Connect app simultaneously to two compatible Bose headphones and set an auto-off timer for the QC 35 II (the Music app also has a standby timer).